-- Locate the Runtime Menu window. - This window is by default located in workspace 4.
-It is automatically opened once the EM 120 system is switched on - If you have closed the Runtime Menu menu earlier in the session, you can re-open it by clicking on the icon on the Launchpad. - 2 Select Show... on the main menu, and then Installation Parameters - The Installation Menu window opens.
-This window allows you to modify all the hardware parameters. - → The parameters in this window is explained in detail on page 124. - 3 Select Edit on the pull-down menu in the Installation Menu window, and the Edit enable. - 4 Enter the current password. - The password defined by Kongsberg Simrad on delivery is em120.
+- This window is by default located in workspace 4.
+It is automatically opened once the EM 1002 system is switched on. - If you have closed the Runtime Menu menu earlier in the session, you can re-open it by clicking on the icon on the Launchpad. - 2 Select Show... on the main menu, and then Installation Parameters. - The Installation Menu window opens.
+This window allows you to modify all the hardware parameters. - → The parameters in this window is explained in detail on page 124. - 3 Select Edit on the pull-down menu in the Installation Menu window, and the Edit enable. - 4 Enter the current password. - The password defined by Kongsberg Simrad on delivery is em1002.
 Note that the password entry is case sensitive.